Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/README.md

 1. Set up a Python notebook for the TLC dataset to perform statistical analysis
 2. Perform EDA to clean dataset prior to analysis
 3. Conduct an A/B test determine the effect of average credit card payments on fare amount vs average cash payments on fare amount
-4. Use hypothesis testing to formualte a two-sample t-test with random sampling to determine whether there is a statically significant difference between the average credit card and cash payment.
+4. Use hypothesis testing to formualte a two-sample t-test with random sampling to determine whether there is a statically significant difference between the average credit card and cash payment

 This document serves as a roadmap to planning the data, analyzing data relationships and key features, and providing findings on the dataset.